Joiry/HSL_Carp/Part_01b.md

 Will always list the contents of your home directory.

-You'll note the following two commands do the same thing, take you to your home directory.
+You'll note the following two commands do the same thing, take you to your home directory (don't do these yet, however).

 ~~~
 $ cd